 Sustained ocean observations are crucial to track and understand the complex and vast oceanic environment, providing data, products and services to underpin a knowledge-driven society.
-But are we doing enough to optimize exisiting efforts for future generations and what should Europe's contribution be to the Global Ocean Observing System?
+But are we doing enough to optimize existing efforts for future generations and what should Europe's contribution be to the Global Ocean Observing System?

 Through its pan-European network, the European Marine Board provides expert advice from the European marine scientific community in the areas of ocean observation and Marine Research Infrastructures (MRIs) to inform marine research policy and strategic planning.